Flight-Free-UK/flight_free_uk_website/source/posts_travel/destination-scandinavia.html.markdown

 Cycling in the Netherlands is a joy, especially with children, and we reached our first camping spot near Den Haag with little trouble.
 Less than 24 hours after we left home we had the tent up and the children were swimming and canoeing in a canal about 50 metres from the tent.
 The holiday had definitely begun.

-> Cycling in the Netherlands is a joy.
+> Cycling in the Netherlands is a joy, especially with children.

 Our biggest travel day involved getting us, our bikes, twelve panniers, a 90-litre trailer bag and folding trailer on and off four trains from Den Haag in the Netherlands to Lübeck in Germany.
 The German trains were incredible: space for 18 bicycles, each with its own numbered slot, which was a delight for a family who often try to squeeze four bikes into the inadequate spaces on British trains.
 It was quite anxiety-inducing making sure that everything went to plan, but despite a delay and one missed connection we arrived at the campsite just before it closed and managed to put up our tent before it got dark.